 We protect your rights to fair compensation after an injury

 Your life has already been shattered by the trauma of having been in a drunk driving crash.
 You can feel confident when you are working with the skilled personal injury attorneys at Silverman, McDonald & Friedman.
 We devote personal attention and professional diligence to every interaction with our clients.
 You can be assured that we will not rest until we have secured the best possible settlement for you.

-If you have been injured in an auto accident caused by a drunk driver in Delaware, the knowledgeable attorneys at Silverman McDonald & Friedman fight to protect your legal rights.
-We diligently pursue the best settlement award possible.
-You may call us at 302-888-2900 or complete our contact form to set up your initial consultation.
-We maintain offices in Wilmington, New Castle and Seaford for your convenience.
+If you have been injured in an auto accident caused by a drunk driver in Delaware, call the knowledgeable attorneys at Silverman McDonald & Friedman to fight to protect your legal rights.
+You may call us directly or complete our contact form to set up your initial free consultation.
+We maintain offices in Wilmington, Newark, and Seaford, DE for your convenience.